magento/devdocs/guides/v1.0/m2fedg/javascript/jquery-widget-tabs.md

 ---
 layout: howtom2devgde_chapters_fedg
-title: Using the Tabs jQuery Widget
+title: jQuery Tabs widget
 ---

 <h1 id="fedg_jquery_tabs">{{ page.title }}</h1>

 <p><a href="{{ site.githuburl }}m2fedg/javascript/jquery-widget-tabs.md" target="_blank"><em>Help us improve this page</em></a>&nbsp;<img src="{{ site.baseurl }}common/images/newWindow.gif"/></p>

 <h2 id="fedg_tabs-widget_overview">About the Tabs Widget</h2>

 The Magento tabs widget is a customization of the <a href="http://api.jqueryui.com/tabs/" target="_blank">jQuery UI tabs widget</a>, which implements tab pages as single content area with multiple panels, each associated with a header in a list.

 Specifically, the tabs widget implements the following: